aridjayarecipes/cutesrecipes.web.app/content/post/2539-recipe-of-ultimate-cabbage-and-meatballs.md

 1. Prepare 1 quart beef broth

-This surprisingly yummy cabbage and meatballs recipe relies on common ingredients and can easily be changed to use what you have on Cabbage & Meatball Dinner.
+This surprisingly yummy cabbage and meatballs recipe relies on common ingredients and can easily be changed to use what you have on Cabbage &amp; Meatball Dinner.
 The Best Cabbage Meatballs Recipes on Yummly Divide the cabbage, meatballs and sauce among the bowls, garnish with the parsley leaves, if using, and serve.
 CORRECTION: A previous version of this recipe did not call for refrigerating the meatballs.

 <!--inarticleads2-->